AndrewHenderson/marionette-redux/README.md

 A connected component's `mapStateToProps` will execute whenever the Redux store state changes.
 If the return object of display component's `mapStateToProps` differs from the last result, `componentWillUpdate` will execute.

 Thus, you can set up components to always rely on the same set of values to determine their DOM state.
-This means that your view's can execute the same callstack on first render and for any Redux store changes.
+This means that your views can execute the same callstack on first render and for any subsequent changes to the Redux store.

 ## Installation